devychen/Course_Data_Science/README.md

    - conscientiousness is related to distinctions.

 **Dataset** <br>
-We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare).
+Corpus: We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare). <br>
 With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true. <br>
 The number of charcaters will be limited to 5 at most.

 **Analysis** <br>